TheJacksonLaboratory/Gopher/docs/output.rst

 Examining GOPHER BED files in the UCSC Browser
 ==============================================

-VPV can produce a number of different output files for different analyses.
+GOPHER can produce a number of different output files for different analyses.
 Many users will want the BED file with the definitions of target regions that can be used to produce a capture Hi-C probe set.